OpenRiskNet/home/openshift/ansible-simple-one.md

 On your Ansible server...

     $ git clone https://github.com/openshift/openshift-ansible.git

+To avoid unnecessary disruption you might want to switch to a known software release rather than working off `HEAD`.
+With the repository downloaded you can do this with:

+    $ cd openshift-ansible
+    $ git checkout openshift-ansible-3.6.173.0.36-1
+    $ cd

+>   These recipes were tested using RedHat's Openshift repository
+    that was tagged **openshift-ansible-3.6.173.0.36-1**.
+We also
+    used ansible **2.3.1.0**.

 ### Adjust your domain
 If you have a domain you can create a human-readable form of the IP address